|Table of Contents|

 These numbers are given as a range: Not more than 28 inches and not less than 27 inches in circumference.
 Not more than 16 ounces and not less than 14 ounces in weight.
 Made of leather or an approved material.
 (This describes a size 5 ball.)
 See Table 1 for OYSC modifications by age group.

-Law 3 states that the game shall consist of two teams with not more than 11 players on each, one of which must be designated as a goalie..
+This law states that the game shall consist of two teams with not more than 11 players on each, one of which must be designated as a goalie.

 OYSC allows a maximum of eleven (11) players for U10 through U19, nine (9) players for U8, and five (5) players for U6.
 There is also a minimum number of players required.
 In U10 through U19 a minimum of seven (7) players must be on the field.
 In U8 the minimum is six (6) players, and in U6 it is four (4) players.